Nina Pinzarrone: 2023–24 season: Grand Prix medals and European bronze

-Making her Grand Prix debut following the previous year's withdrawals, Pinzarrone appeared first at the 2023 Grand Prix de France, where she finished fourth in the short program with a new personal best 65.74 points, only 0.99 points back of second-place Anastasiia Gubanova of Georgia.
-She set another new personal best in the free skate (133.06) and rose to second overall.
-Her silver medal made her only the second Belgian woman to medal on the Grand Prix, after Hendrickx.
-Of the feat, she said: "It doesn’t feel real."
-The week before her second Grand Prix assignment, she appeared at her first senior Belgian championships.
-With Loena Hendrickx withdrawing due to illness, Pinzarrone won her first national title by more than forty points.
 At the 2023 NHK Trophy, Pinzarrone placed second in both segments, but third overall, winning the bronze medal and qualifying to the Grand Prix Final for the first time.
 She said she had not considered this result a possibility at the start of the season, and she added that it was "so cool" that both she and Hendrickx had qualified, the first time two Belgian women had done so.
 Pinzarrone went on to finish fourth at the Final.

 Pinzarrone entered the 2024 European Championships as a podium favourite after her results in the first half of the season.
 She finished second in the short program with a personal best 69.70 points, less than a point ahead of third-place Anastasiia Gubanova of Georgia, the defending champion.
 In the free skate, four of her jumps were deemed a quarter underrotated.
 She was third in that segment and placed third overall behind Hendrickx and Gubanova.
 With her bronze medal alongside Hendrickx's gold, Belgium had two women on the European podium for the first time, with Pinzarrone also only the second woman (after Hendrickx) to make the European podium.

-In the lead-up to the 2024 World Championships in Montreal, Pinzarrone was plagued with nosebleeds that hindering her training and performance.
+In the lead-up to the 2024 World Championships in Montreal, Pinzarrone was plagued with nosebleeds that hindered her training and performance.
 In advance of the free program, she had her nose cauterized without anesthesia and skated with a cotton ball in her nostril.
 She finished fifteenth and said afterward: "It is difficult to skate at full speed for 4 minutes anyway and that was even more difficult now.
 I did my best until the end and I think I did well in my circumstances."